Langtree School

 Langtree School is a coeducational secondary school located in the village of Woodcote in South Oxfordshire, England.
+The school has approximately 624 students and a team of around 55 teachers and support staff.
 It became a DfES Specialist Performing Arts College in 2006.

 Previously a community school administered by Oxfordshire County Council, in April 2012 Langtree School converted to academy status.

-The school was inspected by Ofsted in 2016, and was graded good.
+The school was inspected by Ofsted in 2023, and was graded good.